relloyd/halfpipe/README.md

 ```

 * `start-halfpipe.sh` builds and starts a Docker image that contains the Halfpipe CLI and Oracle drivers.
-  By default it uses an `AWS_PROFILE` called "halfpipe" to supply IAM credentials.
+  By default, it uses an `AWS_PROFILE` called "halfpipe" to supply IAM credentials.
   Use `-h` to see usage and the `-a` flag to override this.
 * The `hp user login` command above is valid for a user called `tester1@halfpipe.sh`.
 It has privileges required
   to configure Halfpipe and execute core actions like `cp meta`, `cp snap` and `query`.